 Let’s dive deeper into some of the benefits of introducing a gratitude practice.

-What is Gratitude FBGratitude can play a role in trauma recovery.
+Gratitude can play a role in trauma recovery.
 Behavior Research and Therapy published a study in 2006 that found that Vietnam War veterans with gratitude practices experienced lower rates of post-traumatic stress disorder.

 This all sounds wonderful, but before we go any further, what is gratitude?